Skip to main content

 The activities have been carried out by means of visits by the Tax Inspection department at the headquarters of the tax-paying companies, in order to directly access the actual documentation and accounting or auxiliary information, including the information processing computer systems.
 The operation, coordinated nationwide, has involved all the Regional Inspection Units of the Tax Agency.

-Serious mismatches between declared and real activity
+Serious discrepancies between declared and actual activity

 Operation ‘Presunto’ has its origin in the constant evaluation that the Tax Agency carries out in relation to the fiscal behaviour of Spanish economic sectors.
 In the particular case of the meat sector, retail prices usually reach four or five times those generated at source, which implies very high profits for the slaughter, cutting and meat processing business.